HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/NGINX/nginx_block_access.md

 ---
 hidden: true
 ---
-# Use nginx to block access to your application
+# Use NGINX to block access to your application

-Sometimes, during development or under specific circumstances, you might want to block all unauthorized access to your web page or application. nginx allows you to do this quite easily and it even provides multiple ways to allow authorization:
+Sometimes, during development or under specific circumstances, you might want to block all unauthorized access to your web page or application.
+NGINX allows you to do this quite easily and it even provides multiple ways to allow authorization:

 ## The structure within the /var/www/`<user>`/nginx directory

-The way our Turbostack works is it will create an nginx folder in the home directory of each system user with the following files:
+The way our Turbostack works is it will create an NGINX folder in the home directory of each system user with the following files:

 ```bash
 magento@dylano-dev1:~/nginx$ ls -la